Modern Slavery Act Transparency Statement 2021

 Supply chain management and due diligence

-We do carry out modern slavery due diligence on our suppliers/partners, as well as having an Ethical Purchasing Policy which provides guidance to our teams on how they source products and services on behalf of Cornerstone, and the due diligence they must carry out on prospective partners and suppliers.
-Also, as part of our 7 stage onboarding process, all new suppliers are subject to detailed pre-qualification reviews and assessments of the supplier’s finances, insurance, capacity, capability and Infosec/GDPR.
-If, as part of this process, we were to identify a supplier or prospective supplier as being at risk of not achieving our standards (including in relation to compliance with the Modern Slavery Act 2015) then we would work with them to remedy any issues.
+We carry out modern slavery due diligence on our suppliers/partners, depending on their risk profile.
+We also have an Ethical Purchasing Policy which provides guidance to our teams on how they source products and services on behalf of Cornerstone, and the due diligence they must carry out on prospective partners and suppliers.
+Also, as part of our on-boarding process, new suppliers (depending on pre-contract risk assessment) are subject to detailed pre-qualification reviews and assessments of the supplier’s finances, insurance, capacity, capability and Infosec/GDPR.
+If, as part of this process, we were to identify a prospective supplier as being at risk of not achieving our standards (including in relation to compliance with the Modern Slavery Act 2015) then we would work with them to remedy any issues.
 If we cannot find a resolution with them then we will not engage with that company.

 Our interaction and monitoring of our suppliers/partners does not end there.
-On a monthly basis, we meet with and review our leading 27 suppliers/partners (representing c.80% of our spend) to review Safety, Delivery, Risk and Commercial Contract Management (IACCM) and/or in periodic operational reviews, and site inspections.
-It is normal for some suppliers/partners to also receive unannounced face to face site visits to check workforce accreditation and welfare facilities, however, from the end of 2019 onwards this has been hampered by the Covid-19 risk.
-These reviews and site visits would help us to identify whether any modern slavery practices are taking place within that supplier/partner’s business.
+On a regular basis we meet with our leading suppliers/partners to review Safety, Delivery, Risk and Commercial Contract Management (IACCM) and carry out scheduled site inspections.
+It is normal for some suppliers/partners to also receive unannounced face to face site visits to check workforce accreditation and welfare facilities.
+These reviews and site visits help us to identify whether any modern slavery practices are taking place within that supplier/partner’s business.
 If that were to be the case and the supplier was unable to resolve the problem, this would lead us to terminate our relationship with them and report the matter to the relevant authority, if appropriate.

 We operate a whistleblowing policy under which employees can report wrongdoing within the workplace.
 Employees should first report issues to their line manager and then to the People Director or the Head of Legal and Compliance.
-We encourage employees to report any instances of unethical practices, which would include notifying the relevant person if they become aware of any modern slavery practices occurring within our business and/or supply chain.
+We encourage employees to report any instances of unethical practices by notifying the relevant person if they suspect or become aware of any modern slavery practices occurring within our business and/or supply chain.

 - Internal Communications - We will continue to issue communications to all Cornerstone colleagues informing them of the continued need to adhere to the Modern Slavery Act 2015.
 Communication raises awareness of the issue and we hope will encourage further innovation and engagement in relation to our approach to combating modern slavery.

-- Training - All our new colleagues will receive awareness training to ensure they understand our position on modern slavery and that they are vigilant to ensure it is prevented from happening in our business.
+- Training - Colleagues will receive awareness training to ensure they understand our position on modern slavery and that they are vigilant to ensure it is prevented from happening in our business.

-- Supplier Strategy - We will continue to review our supplier sourcing policies and strategies to do what we can to ensure modern slavery or human trafficking is not taking place or being facilitated by our supply chain or business.
-We will aim to undertake at least three site inspections in the coming year, notwithstanding any Covid-19 impacts on travel and face to face gatherings.
+- Supplier Strategy - We will continue to review our supplier onboarding procedures and strategies to do what we can to ensure modern slavery or human trafficking is not taking place or being facilitated by our supply chain or business.